T Bar Row Muscles Worked

 7.Dumbbell Seal Row

 A seal row is a variation of the row exercise that is performed with your chest supported on a bench.
-This variation takes the strain off your lower back and allows you to focus on working your lats and rhomboids.

 • Lie face down on an incline bench.